Residential Tenancy (Jersey)

 (g) whether

-or permitted any interference with the reasonable peace, comfort or privacy of
+with the reasonable peace, comfort or privacy of a neighbour of the residential

 (h) whether